Łódź Ghetto: Organization

+On June 27, 1940, a new currency, Ghetto mark (nicknamed "rumki" or "chaimki") replaced German marks in the ghetto.
+This currency had no value outside the ghetto.
+The use of other currency was prohibited.
+By October 10, 1940, the Nazi regime abandoned plans to treat the ghetto as a temporary measure and instead transformed it into a major forced labour complex.
+Overseen by the Central Bureau of Labour Departments under Aron Jakubowicz, the number of workshops (known as "departments") steadily increased.
+From 7,000 workers in 18 factories in 1940, employment rose to over 70,000 across 93 departments by 1943.
+Ghetto labour supported the Wehrmacht, police, paramilitary units, and private German firms.
+Residents produced military uniforms, coats, bags, furniture, lampshades, textiles, and straw footwear.
+Workdays lasted 10–14 hours under brutal conditions, with wages as low as 70 pfennigs a day.
+On September 21, 1941, a tram line opened in the ghetto thanks to Rumkowski’s efforts.
+It connected Brzezińska Street to the Radogoszcz railway station station and was primarily used to transport fuel, raw materials, and finished goods from the ghetto’s labor departments.

 Disease was a major feature of ghetto life with which the Judenrat had to contend.
 Medical supplies were critically limited, and the ghetto was severely overcrowded.
 The entire population of 164,000 people was forced into an area of 4 km2, of which 2.4 km2 were developed and habitable.
 Fuel supplies were severely short, and people burned whatever they could to survive the Polish winter.
 Some 18,000 people in the ghetto are believed to have died during a famine in 1942, and all together, about 43,800 people died in the ghetto from starvation and infectious disease.